 If that’s you, you’re going to want to check out Connecticut, and in particular these things to do in Litchfield Hills CT.
 My family lives just an hour away, and we find ourselves making the drive up on a regular basis.

 While we enjoy the bucolic charm and quaint architecture, we keep coming back because there’s just so much to do.
 And so much to see.
 And so much to eat!
-If you’re thinking of taking a trip, you won’t want to miss out on our top 10 things to do in the Litchfield Hills, one of the best places to visit in CT.
+If you’re thinking of taking a trip, you won’t want to miss out on our top things to do in Litchfield Hills CT, one of the best places to visit in the Nutmeg State.

 Top Things to Do in Litchfield Hills CT